Fleeing youthful lusts isn’t enough.

 In your quest to flee from youthful lusts, find another object on which to focus your attention.
 Throw off the sin, but don’t focus on the sin — focus on Jesus (Heb.
 12:1-2).
 I often find myself obsessing about a sin I want to quit never realizing that it still has my attention.
 Stop chasing that stuff and start chasing something else in its place!

-Don’t just say that you are going to stop having sexually immoral thoughts, pursue and romance your spouse.
+- Don’t just say that you are going to stop having sexually immoral thoughts, seek your desires to be met within marriage.

 Make Sure You Have a Running Partner

 After all this teaching, we still haven’t gotten to the entire verse yet!
 You ready for the entire verse to be able to see the divine beauty in it?

 “Now flee from youthful lusts and pursue righteousness, faith, love and purity with those who call on the Lord from a pure heart.” -2 Tim.
 2:22

 Athletes know that having a workout partner is a tremendous benefit.
 It’s harder to push the snooze button when your buddy is waiting on you to exercise.
 It’s easier if you are all alone.

 The beauty of this verse is that it teaches you that you have to run somewhere with somebody.

 In order to flee youthful lusts, you have to run somewhere with somebody.

 This is accountability.
 This is biblical community.
 This is what the Church is supposed to be.